 ★ Useful for all users

-This tutorial is for you to select data for a few adjacent geographic areas on the map.
-It’s useful when you want to examine a community or a region around a certain indicator.
-For example: the rate of population with private insurance in each census tract within 1 mile from the center of Des Moines, IA.
+This tutorial helps you select data for adjacent geographic areas on the map.
+The data selection tool is useful when you want to examine a community or region with regards to a certain indicator, for example: the rate of population with private insurance in each census tract within 1 mile from the center of Des Moines, IA.
 Let’s review how to:

 - Access the Select Data Tool